 Principles of organic chemistry and biochemistry.
 Students not meeting prerequisite must have permission by department to enroll.
 Does not apply toward a chemistry major or minor if the student passes CHM 310.
-A grade of C or better is required in order to take CHM 350.
 This course may not be taken pass/not pass.